 On January 30, 2023, the Company entered into a new convertible promissory note (the "New Convertible Promissory Note") to an accredited investor in a privately negotiated transaction as part of a private placement exempt from registration under Section 4(a)(2) and/or Regulation D under the Securities Act in an aggregate principal amount of \$1.25 million.
-The New Convertible Promissory Note has a maturity date of April 1, 2025 and accrues annual interest at a rate of 4%.
 The New Convertible Promissory Note is automatically convertible into Common Stock on the third business day following the Shareholder Approval Date (the "Conversion Date") at a conversion price equal to the lowest price per share paid by investors purchasing equity securities in any sale of equity securities by the Company between the November 25, 2022 and the Conversion Date with an aggregate gross sales price of not less than \$5 million, subject to certain exclusions set forth in the New Convertible Promissory Note.
 In March 2022, the New Convertible Promissory Notes and accrued but unpaid interest were converted into 3,134,932 shares of Common Stock.